Hearing Aid Patient and Former Kansas State Athletic Director

-After undergoing a comprehensive diagnostic evaluation, Dr. Gillespie fit Urick with two tiny behind-the-ear digital hearing aids packed with the latest technology.
+After undergoing a comprehensive diagnostic evaluation, Urick was fit with two tiny behind-the-ear digital hearing aids packed with the latest technology.
 “Wearing hearing aids does take some getting used to,” Urick says.
-“But Dr. Gillespie has provided me with excellent testing and follow-up services to adjust my hearing aids to my needs.”
+“But Associated Audiologists has provided me with excellent testing and follow-up services to adjust my hearing aids to my needs.”

-Dr. Gillespie even encouraged Urick to include his wife, Lynn, in the hearing aid selection process.
+Urick's audiologist even encouraged him to include his wife, Lynn, in the hearing aid selection process.
 “She’s the person I communicate with the most, so it was important to pick the technology that helped me hear her voice more clearly.”

 Today, Urick is enjoying everything from the sounds of his eight grandchildren’s voices, to the cheers at K-State athletic events.

 “I wanted to regain as much of my hearing as I possibly could,” Urick says.
-“My experience with Associated Audiologists and Dr. Gillespie has been life-changing.
-I’m glad I found him!”
+“My experience with Associated Audiologists has been life-changing.
+I’m glad I found them!”